What should I do in order to participate in this study?

 Will my data be handled confidentially?

 All personal data and medical findings are treated confidentially and are subject to medical confidentiality and the Data Protection Act.
-All study records of your study participation are maintained by the main examiner at their test center.
+All study records of your study participation are maintained by the main investigator at their study center.
 Each study participant receives a patient number, which is known only to the study team at the test center and with which the confidentiality of the study data is guaranteed.
 Blood tests will only be labeled with the date, patient number, and the corresponding study visit number.

 Can I stop participating in the study at any time?